Why do I see ?i=1 at the end of a URL

-What causes the ?i=1 suffix?
+What is the ?i=1 suffix?

-Can I remove the ?i=1 URL suffix?
+Can I remove it?

 Its not particularly old fassioned.
 But its used as a simple, low resource and effective system to secure our websites.
 Yes there are better aproaches, but they cost more, and are more resource intensive.
 Hence they are only on the premium hosting.